Deep Joint Source-Channel Coding for Image Transmission with Visual Protection: Conclusion

 \section{Conclusion}

-Inspired by image transformation, we have proposed a novel DJESCC method.
-By applying end-to-end training, the proposed DJESCC method learned two DNNs to transform the images, i.e., one transformed from the plain image domain to the encrypted image domain for encryption, and the other one transformed from the DJSCC decoded image domain for decryption.
-Besides that, the proposed DJESCC method simultaneously learned an effective DJSCC transmission method in the encryption domain during the training stage.
+We have proposed a novel DJPSCC method to protect the privacy and confidentiality of information.
+Concretely, we have constructed a general framework including the protection module, the DJSCC module, and the deprotection module, redesigned the loss function by using the feature extraction module, and proposed two principles to guide the concrete design of the protection/deprotection module.
+During the training stage, the proposed DJPSCC method can successfully learn an effective protection network, an effective DJSCC network, and an effective deprotection network.

-Compared with perceptual image encryption methods (e.g., the LE method and the PE method) for DJSCC, the proposed DJESCC method has shown a much better reconstruction performance.
-In addition, the experimental results demonstrated that the proposed DEJSCC method were robust to the two types of CoA, i.e., the FR attack and the GAN-based attack.
-It is worth noting that the proposed DJESCC method is a general method for protecting visual information of the plain image transmitted via DJSCC.
-With some appropriate modifications of the DJESCC, the proposed mechanism can be applied to various different DJSCC architectures, e.g., the DJSCC-l \cite{kurka2021bandwidth}, the DJSCC-f \cite{kurka2020deepjscc}, and the ADJSCC \cite{xu2021wireless}.
+With increasing loss weight $\lambda$, the visual protection performance of the proposed DJPSCC network increases and the reconstruction performance decreases.
+Compared with the SSCC-based image protection method (e.g., the EtC method) and image protection methods for DL (e.g., the LE method and the PE method), the proposed DJPSCC method has shown much better reconstruction performance.
+The proposed DJPSCC method is a general method to protect the visual content of the plain image transmitted by DJSCC.
+Following the proposed design principles of the protection/deprotection module in Section \ref{Experimental Results}, multiple protection/deprotection networks can be designed to meet the requirements in real communication scenarios, e.g., storage overhead and computational complexity.
+In addition, with some appropriate modifications to DJPSCC, the proposed DJPSCC method can be applied to various DJSCC architectures, e.g., DJSCC-l \cite{kurka2021bandwidth}, DJSCC-f \cite{kurka2020deepjscc}, and ADJSCC \cite{xu2022wireless}.

+\begin{IEEEbiography}[{ }]{Jialong Xu} (Member, IEEE) received the B.E. and M.S. degrees from Engineering University of PAP in 2009 and 2012 respectively.
+He received his Ph.D. degree from Beijing Jiaotong University in 2022.
+He joined DOCOMO Beijing Laboratories in 2023 and is now a researcher in the solution department.
+His research interests include deep learning, wireless coding, information theory, and Native AI for the physical layer. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Bo Ai}(Fellow, IEEE) received the M.S. and Ph.D.degrees from Xidian University, Xian, China, in 2002 and 2004, respectively.
+He was with Tsinghua University, Beijing, China, where he was an Excellent Postdoctoral Research Fellow in 2007.
+He is currently a Professor and an Advisor of Ph.D.candidates with Beijing Jiaotong University, Beijing, where he is also the Deputy Director of the State Key Laboratory of Rail Traffic Control and Safety.
+He is also currently with the Engineering College, Armed Police Force, Xian.
+He has authored or coauthored six books and 270 scientific research papers, and holds 26 invention patents in his research areas.
+His interests include the research and applications of orthogonal frequency-division multiplexing techniques, high-power amplifier linearization techniques, radio propagation and channel modeling, global systems for mobile communications for railway systems, and long-term evolution for railway systems.